TheRealReal/prismic-elixir/README.md

 This is an Elixir-based SDK for Prismic.io

-- It is intended for use with any [Plug-based](https://github.com/elixir-plug/plug) library or framework, such as [Phoenix](https://github.com/phoenixframework/phoenix) or [Sugar](https://github.com/sugar-framework/sugar)
-- The default HTTP-client is [HTTPoison](https://github.com/edgurgel/httpoison).
-We plan to introduce support for a configurable HTTP-client.
-- We welcome other contributions as well.
-Please, report issues and feel free to submit pull-requests.
   - The primary authors of this library are:
     1. Coburn Berry ([coburncoburn](https://github.com/coburncoburn))
       - API